History of Vanuatu: Condominium

 The jumbling of French and British interests in the islands brought petitions for one or another of the two powers to annex the territory.
 The Convention of 16 October 1887 established a joint naval commission for the sole purpose of protecting French and British citizens, but claimed no jurisdiction over internal native affairs.

 In 1906, however, France and the United Kingdom agreed to administer the islands jointly.
 Called the British-French Condominium, it was a unique form of government, with separate governmental systems that came together only in a joint court.
+The resident commissioners of each government established administrations in Port Vila.
+The British resident commissioner was subordinate to the High Commissioner for the Western Pacific (based initially in Suva and later in Honiara) and the French resident commissioner was subordinate to the High Commissioner of the Republic in New Caledonia.
 The condominium's authority was extended in the Anglo-French Protocol of 1914, although this was not formally ratified until 1922.
 Melanesians were barred from acquiring the citizenship of either power and were officially stateless; to travel abroad they needed an identity document signed by both the British and French resident commissioners.

-Many called the condominium the "Pandemonium" because of the duplication of laws, police forces, prisons, currencies, education and health systems.

-Overseas visitors could choose between British law, which was considered stricter but with more humane prisons, or French law, which was considered less strict, but with much worse prison conditions.

-In their book, Vanuatu by Jocelyn Harewood and Michelle Bennett, is this memorable passage referring to the 1920s: "Drunken plantation owners used to gamble... using the 'years of labour' of their Melanesian workers as currency.
-Islanders used to be lined up against the wall, at the mercy of their employers' dice.
-Long after America's Wild West was tamed, Vila was the scene of the occasional gunfight and public guillotining."

 Starting in 1921, French plantation owners let Annamese workers from the Gulf of Tonkin come to the New Hebrides under 5 years contracts.
 They were 437 in 1923, 5413 in 1930, then after the crisis 1630 in 1937.
 There was some social and political unrest among them in 1947.
 In 1949 the plantation owners wished to replace Annamese by "more docile" Javanese.
 However, a French scholar suggested in 1950 a renewal of Annamese migration, but this time as settlers in villages of their own.
 A proposal because "It is difficult, indeed, to count on the natives.
 They live (...) a still wild life".